 (Note: no daily Mass when the University is officially closed)

 The Headwaters at Incarnate Word and the Blue Hole spring preserves, restores and celebrates the rich natural, cultural, historical, spiritual, and educational values of the headwaters of the San Antonio River within the 53-acre Headwaters Sanctuary.
 While privately owned and managed, it is free and open to the public.
 Walking trails invite exploration of the sanctuary and connect it to adjacent parks and natural areas.
-For more information on the Headwaters at Incarnate Word, please visit their website.
+For more information visit the Headwaters at Incarnate Word website.

 St. Brigid's Oak, a live oak tree that is approximately 600 years old, can be found along St. Brigid's Path.
 It is dedicated to St. Brigid of Kildare (451-525 AD) by the Sisters of Charity of the Incarnate Word and the University of the Incarnate Word.